 - Your surgeon might be using old technology.

-Although this is not a train smash, new technology allows for a more precise procedure, and there are more complications associated with older technology (although still rare).
+Although this is not a train smash, new technology allows for a more precise procedure, and more complications are associated with older technology (although still rare).

 Yes, you absolutely can!
-Because LASIK is so popular and can cost a pretty penny, many companies offer financing and payment options, which will help you pay smaller installments instead of one huge amount.
+Because LASIK is so popular and can cost a pretty penny, many companies offer financing options to help you pay smaller installments instead of one huge amount.

-It works the same as your monthly insurance, mortgage, or car payments.
+It works like your monthly insurance, mortgage, or car payments.

-You might even find a LASIK financing special that offers a 0% down payment, and your installments can be as low as $200 a month or no interest for the first few months.
+You can find a LASIK financing special that offers a 0% down payment, and your installments can be as low as $200 a month or with no interest for the first few months.

 As with most procedures, there are always risks and rewards.
-However, due to the high cost of laser eye surgery, you might be wondering if it is worth it.
+However, due to the high cost of laser eye surgery, you might wonder if it is worth it.

-Even though perfect eyesight is appealing to many people, the procedure itself can be a scary thought.
+Even though perfect eyesight appeals to many people, the procedure can be scary.
 Most people don’t know this, but you are awake the entire time, and the surgeon has to cut a flap in the cornea’s surface to reshape the cornea underneath it.

 That can freak some people out and deter them from following through with the surgery.
 To keep you informed, here is a list of pros and cons: